When to Hang Trail Cameras: Summer Buck Inventory Guide

 Mineral sites — where legal

 A mineral site concentrates summer deer traffic like nothing else, and bucks hit minerals hard while growing antlers.
 One big caveat: legality varies widely by state.
-Some states allow minerals year-round, some prohibit them entirely, and some allow them in summer but require complete removal (including contaminated soil, in a few states) well before season.
-Check your state's current regulations before you put anything on the ground — and when in doubt, skip it.
+Some states allow minerals year-round, some prohibit them entirely, and some allow them in summer but require complete removal (including contaminated soil, in a few states) well before season — and those removal deadlines land in late summer, so if you have minerals out, check your date now.
+Check your state's current regulations before you put anything on the ground, and when in doubt, skip it.
 A water or food edge setup costs you nothing legally.

 Water

 In a dry summer, small water sources — pond edges, creek crossings, cattle tanks — can out-produce food for daytime photos.
-Water setups shine in big timber where there's no ag to anchor deer.
+Water setups shine in big timber where there's no ag to anchor deer, and they get better as August heat builds.

 Staging edges

-• Clear the trigger window.
+- Clear the trigger window.
 Trim the grass and branches in front of the lens.
-July vegetation grows fast, and one waving stem in the sun equals 4,000 blank photos.
+Summer vegetation grows fast, and one waving stem in the sun equals 4,000 blank photos.

 Photos aren't an inventory.
 The inventory is the list you build from them.

-1. Identify individuals.
+- Identify individuals.
 Sort every buck photo by deer, not by camera.
-Frame, points, brow tines, and body traits separate bucks even in velvet — by late July, distinctive character (kickers, splits, a crabby claw) makes most shooters unmistakable.
+Frame, points, brow tines, and body traits separate bucks even in velvet — by late summer, distinctive character (kickers, splits, a crabby claw) makes most shooters unmistakable.

-3. Track development into fall.
+- Track development into fall.
 Recheck antler growth against earlier photos through August — velvet peels around early September, and that's also when summer patterns start dissolving.
-Your July inventory tells you who is there; your September task becomes where they went.
+Your summer inventory tells you who is there; your September task becomes where they went.

 This sorting step is where most hunters drown.
 A three-camera summer produces thousands of images, and hand-tagging every raccoon and doe is why card checks pile up unviewed.
 It's also the exact problem we built Trail Pro Intel's AI trail-camera analysis for: pull the SD card, drop the photos in, and the AI tags every animal by species (50+ recognized), scores antler class, and recognizes individual bucks across photo sets — so "Splitter" gets his own thread automatically instead of living in your camera roll.
-It works offline, which matters when you're checking cameras on ground with no signal, and it's on the free plan.
+Everything you've already synced — tagged photos, buck threads, field notes — stays usable with zero cell signal, which matters when the ground your cameras hang on doesn't have a bar, and it's on the free plan.
 How-to details are in the AI trail camera analysis docs.

 However you sort — app, spreadsheet, or folder per buck — the discipline is the same: individual bucks, dated sightings, locations.
 That's an inventory.